KanikaGera/Continous-Control-Agent/README.md

 #### Distributed Training

 For this project, I have used an environment that contains 20 identical agents, each with its own copy of the environment.

-This version is useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.
+This version is useful for algorithmsthat use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

 ### Getting Started
 1. Install anaconda on __Windows__ using windows installer at https://www.anaconda.com/products/individual#windows